sean-njela/argocd-demo/README.md

 This project uses [Devbox](https://www.jetify.com/devbox/) to manage the development environment.
 Devbox provides a consistent, isolated environment with all the necessary tools pre-installed.

 ### Required Tools

+0. **install Docker**
+   - Follow the [installation instructions](https://docs.docker.com/get-docker/) for your operating system

+> The rest of the tools are installed using devbox

 1. **Install Devbox**
    - Follow the [installation instructions](https://www.jetify.com/devbox/docs/installing_devbox/) for your operating system